yochaigal/cairn/wip/2e/how-does-combat-work.md

 **Lucius**: _"You sound a little too excited about this.
 OK, it says I need to roll 1d6...
 I got a 3, which indicates DEX.
 Now I need to roll 3d6, and if the total is greater than my current Dexterity score, I get to keep it, right?
 Alright... hey, a 14!
 That's slightly higher than what I have already!
 Maybe getting knocked in the head isn't all that bad?"_

 **Warden**: _"Perhaps.
 One point fewer and you'd have been diseased, and one point greater and you'd lose your hearing for a while.
 Anyway, write down your new DEX score.
 You really are lucky, you know that?
-It's your turn, by the way."_
+Anyway, it's now time for the PCs act again."_

+**Wolfram**: _"I shall riposte against the shorter man!"_

+**Freya**: _"I'm going to take another swing at the big fella."_

-**Lucius**: _"Excellent.
-I try and stab her with my cane sword."_
+**Lucius**: _"I am going to try and stab that woman with my cane sword."_

-> Lucius rolls a 6.
-His opponent has 5 HP, 11 STR, and no armor.
-She loses 1 point of STR in the attack, and must then roll a Critical Damage save using her _new_ STR score.
+> Wolfram rolls a d6, dealing 2 damage to the shorter man, who has enough HP to absorb the attack.
+Freya rolls a d6 for each of her daggers, dealing a 1 and a 3.
+She keeps only the higher die, and the large man is able to absorb the damage, taking his HP down to 0 (but only PCs gain Scars).
+Lucius rolls a 6 against the woman [5 HP, 11 STR, 8 DEX, 14 WIL].
+She loses 1 point of STR in the attack, and so must then roll a Critical Damage save using her _new_ STR score.

-**Warden**: _"Your cane sword pierces the woman in the stomach!
+**Warden**: _"Wolfram, you stab at the shorter man, but he deftly avoids your attack!
+Freya, your daggers slice at the large man with impressive speed and intensity, and it's clear that you've put him on the defensive, as you can see the sweat begin pouring down the sides of his head.
+He is running out of steam!
+Lucius, your cane sword pierces the woman in the stomach!
 She makes a STR save to see if she can stay in the fight.
 She rolls a 13, a fail!
 She goes down!"_

 > This is the first casualty of the fight, so the woman's allies must make a WIL save to continue or flee.
 The Warden rolls using the leader's WIL, and he fails!